informalsystems/quint/doc/rfc007-foreign-calls.md

 ## 4. Solution

-Given the analysis, we opt for using JSON-RPC.
-We still have to figure out the right interface on the Quint side.
-This is the subject of the follow up work on this ADR.
-Since we are already serializing Quint data structures into [ITF Format][], we could use the same approach to serialization/deserialization of Quint values.
+We have to figure out a good solution, or maybe several solutions.
+The problem space outlined by the four examples is quite large.

 [IBC denominations]: https://github.com/cosmos/ibc/blob/main/spec/app/ics-020-fungible-token-transfer/README.md#data-structures